-- a Cut exactly at right angles. - b Remove burrs. - 3 Remove the flare nut from the stop valve and put the flare nut on the pipe. - 4 Flare the pipe.
-Set exactly at the position as shown in the following illustration.
+- Cut exactly at right angles. - b Remove burrs - Remove the flare nut from the stop valve and put the flare nut - Flare the pipe.
+Set exactly at the position as shown in the following figure.

-5 Check that the flaring is properly made.
+Check that the flaring is properly made.

-- a Flare's inner surface must be flawless.b The pipe end must be evenly flared in a perfect. - b The pipe end must be evenly flared in a perfect circle.c Make sure the flare nut is fitted.
+- Flare's inner surface MUST be flawless.

+- The pipe end MUST be evenly flared in a perfect circle.

+- Make sure the flare nut is fitted.